 Estate and Gift Tax Planning

-The higher limits on deductions are a boon for high net worth taxpayers who itemize and it's possible to make sizable tax-free transfers of wealth by putting some of your assets into a charitable lead annuity trust.
+The higher limits on deductions are a boon for high net worth taxpayers who itemize on Schedule A. It's possible to make sizable tax-free transfers of wealth, for example, by putting some of your assets into a charitable lead annuity trust.
 If you're over age 70 1/2, you can avoid paying income tax on up to $100,000 in charitable donations made annually from a traditional IRA, for an added tax benefit.

 Deducting Pass-Through Entity Income